timanatimana/LiveChatNodeJsVue/README.md

 You will need to create two accounts to be able to chat (or you are lucky and there is someone else online).
 I recommend to use temporary emails such as [temp-mail](https://temp-mail.org/) or [tempmailo](https://tempmailo.com/) to get registered.
 You can afterwards delete your account in the `/profile` section of the app.

+You can also use the following two accounts to quickly have a look, you can change avatar and username, but please don't delete these accounts:
+1. EmaiL: '7fd1a7a94d@fireboxmail.lol' / Password: 'password4321'
+2. EmaiL: 'h7eidaawz@qiott.com' / Password: 'password4321'

 ## Try it out on your local machine

 If you want to try it out locally, download the repository, set up a MongoDB test database, and define your `.env` file.
 Then run the following commands and scripts defined in `package.json`: